Skip to content

 Aged Care Act Senate inquiry: National Older Persons Reference Group member Helen Walne gives evidence.

-Helen Walne told a Senate inquiry last week that her health had deteriorated significantly since she ‘upgraded’ to a Level 3 Home Care Package (HCP).
+Helen Walne told a Senate inquiry last week that her health had deteriorated significantly in the wake of increased transport costs.

 Helen, a member of OPAN’s National Older Persons Reference Group, suffers from arthritis, advanced osteoporosis and chronic obstructive pulmonary disease (COPD).
 To maintain healthy independence, she requires a variety of supervised therapies, such as hydrotherapy, Pilates and a lung rehabilitation program.